abhishek-kumar-code/Redfish_Public/Specification.md

 * Counts of items (Count), (e.g., `ProcessorCount`, `FanCount`)
 * The State of a resource (State) (e.g., `PowerState`)
 * State values where "work" is being done end in (ing) (e.g., `Applying`, `ClearingLogic`)

+#### OEM resource and schema naming

+JEFFA: Move to common naming section

+To avoid naming collisions with current or future standard Redfish schema files, third parties defining Redfish schemas should prepend an organization name to the resource name.
+For example, "ContosoDisk" would not conflict with a "Disk" resource or another OEM's disk-related resource.

 #### Reference properties